-Yes, John Mackey was able to retain his title of CEO of Whole Foods Market and continues to run the company to this day.
+Yes, John Mackey was able to retain his title of CEO of Whole Foods Market and will continue to run the company until September 1, 2022.
 Amazon and Jeff Bezos no doubt have an interest in how the company is run.
-But John Mackey still makes the key decisions.
+But for now, John Mackey still makes the key decisions.

 Whole Foods is his “baby,” so he should be the one calling the shots.